Bunny sitting with plant

 Treats:

 No corporate group ownership is mentioned in the available information.
 The practice promotes a preventative-care membership (“Pet Health Club”) and is described by reviewers as taking time to explain findings—one owner specifically mentions being shown X‑rays and having results talked through in detail.
 Reviews also reference more involved care (an elderly cat kept in overnight after complex surgery, with a vet calling back in the evening to check on progress).
-One recurring negative account describes a lack of privacy during a dog pregnancy scan and dissatisfaction with the information provided despite a £90 fee.

 #70